anirudha-kadam/intuit-amigo/README.md

 	- In memory storage as well as persistance enabled
 	- RDB and AOF modes enabled for fault recovery to consistent state
 	- Redisson java client and in memory grid
+	- Extensive use of Redis data structures viz List, Sorted Set, Hash, Atomic Integer to solve various use cases

 ### Frameworks/Libraries Used
 	- Spring Boot